Skip to main content

 2022

-The main program in Bangladesh is to train Bangladeshi Plastic Surgeons in the reconstruction of hand function after electrical burns and improve the long-term outcome of burns injuries, especially with regards to the reconstruction of electrical burns in the upper limb.
+The main programme in Bangladesh is to train Bangladeshi Plastic Surgeons in the reconstruction of hand function after electrical burns and improve the long-term outcome of burns injuries, especially with regards to the reconstruction of electrical burns in the upper limb.

 BFIRST was originally invited by Assistant Professor Tanveer Ahmed (on the right), who visited the Royal Free as a BFIRST Fellow and we were warmly received by Professor Kalam (Chief of the Department, on the left) and Dr Sen (in the middle), the previous (though very much involved) Project Director of the Institute of Plastic Surgery in 2015.